photocat/weatherApp/README.md

 |:--:|:--:|
 | *Android* | *iOS* |

 At the top of this screen we have city selector.
-In middle section screen have main content, were we can see weather in selected city.
+In middle section screen have main content, where we can see weather in selected city.
 At the bottom placed "Logout" button, which logout user and redirect him on Login screen.